m-heim/Npc/README.md

 *NPC*

-A compiler project written in c, the language is called np (not pascal), its a weird mix between C and scripting languages.
+A compiler project written in c, the language is called np (not pascal), its supposed to be similar to c in terms of machine distance.
+However, it should provide features that make programming easier.
-You can find an example of code based upon the grammar under ./src/test_program.npc.
+You can find multiple examples of code under ./programs

-The progress has stalled since 2022 but i will maybe resume at some point.
-The compiler is able to produce a tree of lexemes and a symbol table based upon a specific grammar (code).

 *GOALS*